 Section 5.
 Advance Sick Leave for the Employee's Own Illness.

-A. An employee who sustains a temporary, recoverable illness, injury or serious disability may request advance use of sick leave subject to the following four conditions:
+A. An employee who sustains a temporary, recoverable illness, injury or serious disability, or is eligible for parental leave, may request advance use of sick leave subject to the following two conditions:

 The employee shall: